Never Stop Contributing to Your 401(k)

 In other words, your taxable income is reduced, so you end up paying less in tax.
-If you instead choose not to put those dollars aside, the Federal and state governments are going to take a bigger chunk of your pay in income taxes.
-Not only will you end up with less money in your retirement account, but you'll also end up with less cash in your hand today.
+If you instead choose not to put those dollars aside, the federal and state governments are going to take a bigger chunk of your pay in income taxes.
+Not only will you end up with less money in your retirement account, but you'll also have less cash in your hand today.
 It's sort of like killing the chicken for meat now when you could live off the eggs for a much longer time.

 Many Employers Match Contributions

-If your firm were to give, say, a dollar-for-dollar match on the first 3% of salary, someone making $40,000 per year could get an extra $1,200 in pay—tax-deferred—simply by making contributions to their 401(k).
+If your firm were to give, say, a dollar-for-dollar match on the first 3% of salary, and you make $40,000 per year, you could get an extra $1,200 in pay—tax-deferred—simply by making contributions to your 401(k).
 If you stop, not only are you going to pay the higher taxes we discussed just a moment ago, but you are going to forfeit this money forever.

 Protection Under the Law